 And that’s it!
 The nice thing about this wreath is that you can remove the hearts easily to be used after Valentine’s Day!

 This makes the wreath much more versatile!
-I plan on writing a later post about transitioning this same wreath into spring!
+This is how I transitioned this same wreath into spring!

 A Few More Ideas for White Dough Hearts

 Just wanted to leave you with a few more ideas on how to use the white dough hearts.

 I was able to make a garland out of them using my jute twine.

 I simply pushed the doubled jute twine through the back of the hole in the heart.
 We made some hearts with and without holes so that we could use them several different ways.

 Then, after I pushed the jute twine through to the front, I knotted it 2-3 times so that it wouldn’t slip back through.

 And I kind of liked the little knot at the front of the hearts.
 Trim the knotted twine as needed.

 Just a quick tip…if I would have made the holes a little lower it would have made hanging the garland easier because my hearts tended to tip forward, but just a bit.